wavemaker/docs/learn/how-tos/dynamic-tabs-accordions.md

 ---
-title: "Implementing Dynamic Tabs and Accordions"
+title: "Using Dynamic Tabs and Accordions"
 id: ""
+sidebar_label: "Dynamics Tabs and Accordions"
 ---
 ---